Headless Browser Hacks

 • a crawler that’s running in a container.

-Presumably the first case is not applicable here because we’re talking about crawler’s that don’t run well in headless mode.
-In both of the remaining cases using a Virtual Framebuffer is a good option.
+Presumably the first case is not applicable here because we’re talking about crawlers that don’t run well in headless mode.
+In the remaining cases using a Virtual Framebuffer is a good option.

 First install the xvfb package.
-Instruction below is for Debian-based machines.
+The instruction below is for Debian-based machines.

 sudo apt-get update -q